CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

 ## Docker

+The easiest way to run a version of CAiMIRA Calculator is to use docker.
+Install Docker software here: [https://www.docker.com/](https://www.docker.com/)

 ### Using the pre-built image

-The easiest way to run a version of CAiMIRA Calculator is to use docker.
-A pre-built image of CAiMIRA is made available at [https://gitlab.cern.ch/caimira/caimira/container_registry](https://gitlab.cern.ch/caimira/caimira/container_registry).
+1. Load a pre-built image of CAiMIRA, available at [https://gitlab.cern.ch/caimira/caimira/container_registry](https://gitlab.cern.ch/caimira/caimira/container_registry).
 In order to run CAiMIRA locally with docker, run the following:

     docker run -it -p 8080:8080 -e APP_NAME='calculator-app' gitlab-registry.cern.ch/caimira/caimira/calculator-app

-This will start a local version of CAiMIRA, which can be visited at [http://localhost:8080/](http://localhost:8080/).
+2. This will start a local version of CAiMIRA, which can be visited by loading this URL in your browser: [http://localhost:8080/](http://localhost:8080/)

-### Building the whole environment
+### Building the full environment

-To build the whole environment for local development, from the root directory of the project, run:
+To build the full environment (_i.e. ...??
+Luis, what does full environment mean?_) for local development, from the root directory of the project, run:

 ```
 docker build -f app-config/api-app/Dockerfile -t api-app .